-General and administrative ("G&A") expenses include the salaries of our six employees, including management.
-Other items included in our G&A expenses are legal and accounting expenses, director fees, stock compensation, travel expenses, insurance, Sarbanes-Oxley ("SOX") compliance expenses and other administrative expenses necessary for an operator of crude oil and natural gas properties as well as for running a public company.
-For the three months ended May 31, 2018, these expenses decreased \$11,837 or 4.6% to \$243,462 in comparison to \$255,299 for the three months ended May 31, 2017.
-For the three months ended May 31, 2018, we received, as Operator, administrative overhead reimbursement of \$13,322 for the East Slopes Project which was used to directly offset certain employee salaries.
+General and administrative ("G&A") expenses include the salaries of our six full-time employees, including management.
+Fifty percent (50%) of certain management salaries are currently being deferred until the Company's cash flow improves, however the entire salary expense is recognized under G&A on the statements of operations.
+Other items included in our G&A expenses are legal and accounting expenses, director fees, stock compensation, investor relations fees, travel expenses, insurance expenses and other administrative expenses necessary for an operator of crude oil and natural gas properties as well as for running a public company.
+For the six months ended August 31, 2018, G&A expenses decreased \$63,679 or 12.5% to \$447,370 in comparison to \$511,049 for the six months ended August 31, 2017.
+We received, as Operator in California, administrative overhead reimbursement of \$26,644 during the six months ended August 31, 2018 for the East Slopes Project which was used to directly offset certain employee salaries.
 We are continuing a program of reducing all of our G&A costs wherever possible.
-G&A expenses represented 80.2% of total operating expenses for the three months ended May 31, 2018.
+G&A expenses represented 79.8% and 68.2% of total operating expenses for the six months ended August 31, 2018 and 2017, respectively.

-Interest expense, net for the three months ended May 31, 2018 increased \$102,029 or 21.3% to \$581,908 in comparison to \$479,879 for the three months ended May 31, 2017.
+Interest expense, net for the six months ended August 31, 2018 increased \$207,948 or 21.8% to \$1,163,465 in comparison to \$955,517 for the six months ended August 31, 2017.
 The increase in interest expense was due to the higher default rate of interest on our credit facility with Maximilian.
 Refer to the discussion below under the caption Current debt (Short-term borrowings) for more information on the Maximilian credit facility loan.